Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Build Debug and Release configurations (we recommend not dll but statically linked libraries).
 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
 Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105
-to create a new VS project and add ModalWX.cpp to it.
+to create a new VisualStudio project and add ModalWX.cpp to it.
 This should build the ModalWX app.

 ### Linux:
-We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.
+We recommend using the CodeLite IDE.
 After installing codelite from codelite.org,
 Follow the instructions at:
 https://docs.codelite.org/wxWidgets/repo320/
 to install wxWidgets 3.2.0.
-Now, run Codelite and create a new workspace of type C++.
+Now, run Codelite and create a new workspace of Type C++.
 Then add a new project to the workspace of Category: GUI
-and type: wxWidgets GUI Application (wxFrame, using wxCrafter)
+and Type: wxWidgets GUI Application (wxFrame, using wxCrafter)
 with Build System: Default
 Build the project.
 Run the project, you should see a small minimized window